Adventure Land in El Paso, Texas

 Cool down in the El Paso Museum of History, which tells the border area’s rich, multinational and multicultural history.
-Don’t miss the DIGIE, a giant 3-D touch-sensitive TV screen filled with photographs and videos of the area’s past and present.
+Check out the DIGIE, a giant 3-D touch-sensitive TV screen filled with photographs and videos of the area’s past and present.

 Lastly, arrive hungry at Kiki’s Mexican Restaurant where the unofficial slogan is “Pig out!
 We’ll make more.”
 Try Kiki’s Famous Machaca, which is chicken, brisket or crab with tomatoes, green chiles, green sauce and cheese.

 Events in El Paso

 For those looking for adventure, check out the El Paso Puzzler, a mountain bike race that offers 50-mile, 35-mile and 15-mile courses through rocky terrain, single-track and some roads.
 In 2022, the races will be held Jan.
 15-16.
 Need time to train?
 Make it a goal to complete one of the courses next year.
 Each course will ride to the far north end of Franklin Mountains State Park.

 In February every year, climbers from all over descend on Hueco Rock Ranch for the Hueco Rock Rodeo.
 The climbing festival features a bouldering competition, clinics, dance parties, artists market, gear demos and more.
 The clinics and climbing competitions will take place inside Hueco Tanks State Park.
 The El Paso Marathon is also in February.
 In 2022, it will take place Feb.
 13-22.
 This Boston qualifier begins on El Paso’s east side and travels through various parts of the city.
 Runners will catch a sunrise over Hueco Mountain and views of the Chihuahuan Desert.

 Learn more at visitelpaso.com or at the Visitor Information Center, 1 Civic Center Plaza, El Paso, TX 79901.
 The Airport Visitor Information Center is inside the El Paso International Airport in the main lobby.